philipmorg/Marketing-For-Self-Made-Experts/chapters/03-What-Is-Brand-Marketing.md

 This is how brand marketing functions as a gift.
 It gives more than it takes.

 Direct response marketing "gifts" -- things like lead magnets and content upgrades and "free bonuses" bundled with info products -- are not given as freely.
-Calling them gifts, in fact, is pretty disingenuous.
+There's almost always the requirement of an email address in return, with the implication that you will be marketed at following providing your email address.
+Calling this arrangement a gift is pretty disingenuous.

 Brand marketing, on the other hand, sometimes gives what could truly be thought of as gifts.
 Not always, of course.
 Some brand marketing efforts are not very good gifts.
 And some are just sloppy efforts at selling something under the guise of making a gift for the culture.
 But brand marketing generally trades in the currency of gifts.